shazim-otp/weather-haiku/README.md

 During this project I learned how to:

-- Fetch live weather data from an API
+- Use Groq AI APIs for fast AI responses
+- Implement speech-to-text using Faster-Whisper
+- Generate realistic AI voice using Edge-TTS
+- Process microphone audio in real time
+- Build multilingual conversational systems
-- Use async/await properly
+- Use threading for interruption handling
-- Dynamically update HTML elements with JavaScript
-- Create responsive layouts using CSS
+- Create idle-mode and wake-word systems
-- Change styles dynamically based on data

 ---

 # How to Customize

-You can customize the project easily by:
+You can customize the assistant easily by:

-- Adding your own haikus inside `script.js`
-- Changing background themes in `style.css`
+- Changing the AI personality inside `meck.py`
+- Using different Edge-TTS voices
+- Modifying the wake word
+- Adding new automation features
+- Connecting ESP32 or IoT devices
-- Adding animations or sound effects
+- Adding GUI animations and effects
-- Replacing the weather API with another service
+- Changing response styles and memory behavior

 ---